cunnie/docs/concourse.md

 up-and-running CI server) and which is easily re-deployed.

-We recognize that our deployment is incomplete, that it lacks the workers necessary to run jobs.
+We recognize that our deployment is incomplete, that it lacks the workers necessary to run jobs of any consequence.
 We will describe how to manually provision workers in our next blog post.

 One of the benefits of the *Concourse/bosh-init* combination is that *Concourse* stores its state on a [persistent disk](https://bosh.io/docs/persistent-disks.html),